America’s top 10 national parks

 The more national parks you visit, the harder it becomes to choose a favorite.
-So in a tribute to the National Park Service Centennial on August 25, we've chosen the very best in each category.
+So in celebration of National Park month in July, we've chosen the very best in each category.
 Visit any of these 10 gold-medal parks (or our 10 silver-medal picks) and it's likely you will add these to your own list of favorites.

 Best mountain park